vara11/mbd-bidw/Session 01/README.md

 ## Main Concepts

   - What is Business Intelligence
-  - What is Data Warehousing Components
+  - Why is needed, benefits and challenges
+  - Business Intelligence in the Age of Big Data